 Players will ask me why they can’t swing on the course as well as they do on the driving range, and this is one of the reasons.
 On the range, they swing without thinking.
 They get into a rhythm.
 On the course, with the addition of pressure, consequences, playing in front of others etc. there’s interference from doubt, over-thinking and “what ifs”.

-If you’re going to be more consistent, you have to change this pattern.
+If you’re going to be more consistent, you have to change this pattern and find something to focus on that is going to hold your attention and deepen your connection with the shot.

 The 2 phases of the pre shot routine for golf

-Clear your mind and stop thinking (entering the “Trust” phase)
+Clear your mind and stop thinking (entering the “Engagement phase”)

-When you start your walk into the ball, you enter the second phase of the pre-shot routine, which is the “subconscious” or “trust” phase.
+When you start your walk into the ball, you enter the second phase of the pre shot routine, which is the “subconscious” or “Engagement” phase.
 Since the optimal target and shot type has already been determined, no further “thinking” about it needs to be done.
+The activity in your brain moves from the left (logical/analytical) side, ,to the right (artistic/creative) side.
 The rest of the shot routine is done, without thinking.
 It’s time to trust yourself and engage your athletic mind.

-The image or feeling will instruct your “subconscious” mind on how to move your body during the shot, to get as close to the desired outcome as possible.
+Creating the image or holding on to the feeling of the shot (from your rehearsal swings) will instruct your “subconscious” mind on how to move your body during the shot.
 Some elite players say they can still see the image of the shot in their mind’s eye even while they are looking down at the ball.
 They’re certainly not thinking about where the hazards are or giving themselves technical instruction on how to play the shot.

 A better way to measure your success

-During your next round, keep a record of how many shots that you successfully went through your pre shot routine, and measure your success by how well you were able to focus on these steps, instead of where the ball went.
+During your next round, keep a record of how many shots that you successfully went through your pre shot routine for golf.
+Measure your success by how well you were able to focus on these steps, instead of where the ball went.
 Try to make your mind as quiet as possible in the trust phase and focus only on the intention for the shot.
 This is a far better goal to have than shooting a good score.
 This keeps you focused on what you can control and steers you away from the anxiety of speculating about your score (which you can’t fully control).
+To download your template to measure your rounds in this way, please download your mental game scorecard below.

 Photo courtesy of US Army